nnz1024/docker-nginx-builder/README.md

 Build was tested with modules listed above with Nginx 1.18.0 and 1.19.3.

+# Automatic reloading Nginx on config change

+This project includes scripts which can watch Nginx config via inotify and reload Nginx on any changes.
+Not enabled (and even not included in image) by default.

+If you are interested, see in [AUTORELOAD.md](AUTORELOAD.md) how to enable and use it.

 # FAQ

 - **Does it support Alpine-based builds?** No. Sorry.
 Nginx-builder supports only RPM